alexandre-j-dev/MDN-Mozilla-Developer-Network/Test your skills: Advanced HTML text/README.en.md

-<p><i>Return to previous</i> <a href="https://github.com/alexandre-j-dev/MDN-Mozilla-Developer-Network/blob/HTML/Test%20your%20skills:%20Links/README.https://github.com/alexandre-j-dev/MDN-Mozilla-Developer-Network/blob/HTML/Test%20your%20skills:%20Advanced%20HTML%20text/README.md"> README</a></p>
+<span><i>Return to previous</i> <a href="https://github.com/alexandre-j-dev/MDN-Mozilla-Developer-Network/blob/HTML/Test%20your%20skills:%20Links/README.https://github.com/alexandre-j-dev/MDN-Mozilla-Developer-Network/blob/HTML/Test%20your%20skills:%20Advanced%20HTML%20text/README.md"> README</a></span>

 <h1> The aim of this skill test is to assess whether you understand how to use lesser-known HTML elements to mark up advanced semantic features. </h1>